 How to use the QUERY function with IMPORTRANGE in Google Sheets

-Now, let us with the aid of examples examine multiple ways to utilize this powerful combination of the QUERY function with IMPORTRANGE in Google Sheets.
+Now, let us with the aid of examples examine multiple ways to utilize this powerful combination of the QUERY and IMPORTRANGE functions in Google Sheets.

-Example 1: Retrieve data from an external spreadsheet using the QUERY function and IMPORTRANGE in Google Sheets
+Example 1: Retrieve data from an external spreadsheet using the QUERY function with IMPORTRANGE in Google Sheets

 In this example, we will learn how to retrieve data from a different spreadsheet using the IMPORTRANGE in the QUERY function.

 Step 1: Set up the data